Juliepvr/snakemake_metagenomic/README.md

 `$ snakemake --use-conda --cores <int> `

-or  submit jobs to the server (adviseable with lots of samples):
+or  submit jobs to the server (advisable with lots of samples):

 `$ ./runjob.sh `